gilch/hissp/README.md

 Short proof: Hissp has strings and can call `exec()`.

-But you usually won't need it because you can import anything written in Python.
+But you usually won't need it because you can import anything written in Python by using qualified symbols.

 > What's 1 + 1?